-- o.
-Proposed sidewalks and trails; - p.
+- p.
 Vehicular circulation system showing location and dimension for all driveways, parking spaces, parking lot aisles, service roads, loading areas, fire lanes, emergency access, if necessary, public and private streets, alleys, sidewalks, bike paths, direction of traffic flow and traffic control devices; - q.
 Lighting location, style and mounting and light distribution plan. - Proposed parks, common areas, and preservation easements (indicate public vs. private if applicable); - Location, access and screening detail of large trash handling and recycling collection areas - Colored renderings which detail the building materials being used and clearly communicate the look and design of the proposed building(s); - 5.
-Proposed architectural and performance standards for the development; - A grading drainage and erosion control plan prepared by a registered professional engineer providing all information as required by Public Works and/or the Community Development Department; - A utility plan providing all information as required by Public Works and/or the Community Development Department; - 8.
+Proposed architectural and performance standards for the development; - A grading drainage and erosion control plan prepared by a registered professional engineer providing all information as required by Public Works, the City Engineer, and/or the Community Development DepartmentDirector of Planning; - A utility plan providing all information as required by Public Works, the City Engineer, and/or the Community Development DepartmentDirector of Planning; - 8.
 Results of deep soil test pits and percolation tests, at the rate of no fewer than 2 successful test results for each proposed septic disposal area; - A landscape plan, including preliminary sketches of how the landscaping will look, prepared by a qualified professional providing all information outlined in Section <insert applicable section here>; - 10.
-A tree preservation plan as required by Section <insert applicable section here>; - 11.
-The location and detail of signage providing all pertinent information necessary to determine compliance with Section <insert applicable section here>; - 12.
-A traffic study containing, at a minimum, the total and peak hour trip generation from the site at full development, and the effect of such traffic on the level of service of nearby and adjacent streets, intersections, and total parking requirements; - A plan sheet or narrative clearly delineating all features being modified from standard open space PUD regulations; - 14.
-Common Interest Community Association documents including bylaws, deed restrictions, covenants, and proposed conservation easements. - 15.
-Any other information as directed by the Community Development Department.
+A tree preservation plan as required by Section <insert applicable section here>; - The location and detail of signage providing all pertinent information necessary to determine compliance with Section <insert applicable section here>;